zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Set the Video Profile (SetVideoProfile)

 ```
-public int SetVideoProfile(int profile, bool swapWidthAndHeight);
+public int SetVideoProfile(int profile, bool swapWidthAndHeight)
 ```

 This method sets the video encoding profile.
-Each profile includes a set of parameters such as the resolution, frame rate, and bitrate.
-When the camera does not support the specified resolution, the SDK chooses a suitable camera resolution, but the encoder resolution still uses the one specified by this method.
+Each profile includes a set of parameters such as resolution, frame rate, and bitrate.
+When the camera does not support the specified resolution, the SDK chooses a suitable camera resolution, but the encoder resolution still uses the one specified by `setVideoProfile`.

-This method only sets the attributes of the streams encoded by the encoder which may be inconsistent with the final display.
-For example, if the resolution of the encoded stream is 640 x 480 and the rotating attribute of the stream is 90 degrees, then the resolution of the final display is in portrait mode.
+The method only sets the attributes of the streams encoded by the encoder which may be inconsistent with the final display.
+For example, when the resolution of the encoded stream is 640 x 480, and the rotation attribute of the stream is 90 degrees, then the resolution of the final display will be in portrait mode.

 > -   Always set the video profile after calling the `EnableVideo` method.
 > -   Always set the video profile before calling the `joinChannel`/`startPreview` method.